sythoniq/exp/README.md

 ## Starting Point:

-> Implement a dynamic array using C.

 > DSA:

-   - I will be implementing many of the data structures and algorithms mostly in C, purely for better understanding and to also learn C itself.
+    I will be implementing many of the data structures and algorithms mostly in C, purely for better understanding and to also learn C itself.

+   1. Implement a dynamic array in C.